axibase/atsd/integration/graphite/graphite-format.md

 > NOTE: every `\` in `pattern` must be duplicated.

 `graphite.conf` is parsed from top to bottom, meaning that metric names are matched to patterns in the same order they are placed in the file.
 Matching stops as soon as a `pattern` in satisfied.
-It is worth noting that if a `pattern` is added at the bottom of the file, but the target metric name is matched to a different `pattern` contained higher up in the file, then it will not be used.

 If a metric name has more tokens than `atsd-pattern`, extra tokens are cropped.